Update uart.md

 @ -145,13 +155,14 @@ with open('/home/audit/Documents/IOT/passwords.lst', 'r') as f:

-Its an emulation of serial port over BLE.
+It’s an emulation of serial port over BLE.
 The UUID of the Nordic UART Service is `6E400001-B5A3-F393-E0A9-E50E24DCCA9E`.
 This service exposes two characteristics: one for transmitting and one for receiving.

 * **RX Characteristic** (UUID: 6E400002-B5A3-F393-E0A9-E50E24DCCA9E) : The peer can send data to the device by writing to the RX Characteristic of the service.
 ATT Write Request or ATT Write Command can be used.
 The received data is sent on the UART interface.